cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The server SHOULD invoke the CreateCredentialResponse function with a fake client record argument that is configured so that:

-- record.client_public_key is set to a randomly generated public key of length Npk
+- record.client_public_key is set to a randomly generated public key of length Npk.
-- record.masking_key is set to a random byte string of length Nh
+- record.masking_key is set to a random byte string of length Nh.
-- record.envelope is set to the byte string consisting only of zeros of length Ne
+- record.envelope is set to the byte string consisting only of zeros of length Ne.

 It is RECOMMENDED that a fake client record is created once (e.g. as the first user record of the application) and stored alongside legitimate client records.
 This allows servers to locate